-Review of infrastructure projects & natural resource protection issues -
+Feb 2013 MCC presentation: Review of FMR Infrastructure projects & natural resource protection issues

 Dardenelle Trail completed 2013

 The California Coastal Trail route chosen by the County through FMR is the Dardenelle Trail along the park's eastern boundary between Cypress and North Lake Street.
-This wooded winding trail with native fern grove and nearby wetlands has long been a local favorite.
-The new accessible bridge across San Vicente Creek, provides improved inter-community bike/pedestrian access.
+The new accessible bridge across San Vicente Creek provides improved inter-community bike & pedestrian access.